fleigm/TransitRouter/README.md

 The frontend will be served by our quarkus backend.
 During the build the dist folder of the frontend is copied to the backend resource target folder.

 ## Development
 run `./mvnw clean quarkus:dev` to start the quarkus backend.
 The API is available via localhost:8080

+run `./mvnw clean package` to build the project. run `java -jar backend/target/TransitRouter-runner.jar serve` to start the web application. (localhost:8080)

-run `npm run hot` inside the frontend module to.
+For easier frontend development you can run the frontend separately with hot reload: run `npm run serve` inside the frontend module to.
 You can visit the site via localhost:8081

 ## Production
 The frontend will be served by the quarkus backend.

-Inside *frontend/src/Config.js* set *apiEndpoint* to an empty string and run `npm run prod` inside the frontend module.
-This compiles and copies all files inside the backend resource folder.

 run `./mvnw clean package` to compile the project

 ## Docker
 compile project: `./mvnw clean package -Dmaven.test.skip=true`